 Can music headphones be used at work?

-If you have no noise risk in somewhere such as an office then there is nothing stopping them being used.
-Companies do sometimes choose to ban them outright although personally I don’t see any reason why they should, you can easily check if people can still hear things like fire alarms when using them for example, but there is no law saying they can’t be used.
+If you have no noise risk in somewhere such as an office then crack on as there is nothing stopping them being used there.
+I do sometimes see companies who choose to ban them there as well, usually on the grounds of ‘you can’t hear the fire alarm when wearing them’.
+I don’t see any reason for this to be an issue though as you can easily check if people can still hear things like fire alarms, and there is no law saying they can’t be used.

-They also are dodgy in places like warehouses where there may be no noise risk but there are vehicles such as forklifts whizzing around and I would caution against standard music headphones there too.
+They are also a little dodgy in places like warehouses where there may be no noise risk but there are vehicles such as forklifts whizzing around so I would caution against standard music headphones there too.

-The law says an employer can’t permit them to be used
+The law says an employer can’t permit standard music headphones to be used

 Employers have a legal duty to provide hearing protection which is certified as hearing protection under a branch of EN 352, and carries a CE or UKCA mark confirming it has been assessed as hearing protection.
 It will have performance figures such as an SNR value.

-(I flag this specifically as I have come across both situations - a GP saying someone could use music headphones and a HR department saying they were OK to use as it was good for employee morale).
+(I flag this specifically as I have come across both situations - a GP saying someone could use music headphones and a HR department saying they were OK to use as it was good for employee morale.
+In both cases they were flat-out wrong).

-There is a simple rule here - if you can’t lay your hands on a proper certified SNR figure for a hearing protector, then it is not hearing protection.
+There is a simple rule here - if you can’t lay your hands on a proper certified SNR figure for a product, then it is not hearing protection.
+Apple, Sony, Bose, etc. do not have a claimed SNR figure for any of their products.
+They are not hearing protection.

 Noise reduction claims made by manufacturers for noise-cancelling headphones